-In order to put the scale of abuse regarding the licensing laws in Killarney in to context, it is best do so supported by data which originates from the Kerry courts service.
+To put the scale of abuse regarding the licensing laws in Killarney into context, it is best do so supported by data which originates from the Kerry courts service.
 The figures were part of a Freedom of Information Act applied for in 2018.
 The dates covered are 2010 through to 2016, with the exclusion of 2014.
 These figures were not made available.

 In 2010 a matter came before the Employment Appeals Tribunal which was covered by both the Times and the Independent newspapers.
 It related to a Dublin hotel that had been charging wedding couples €550 to operate a late bar extension at their wedding reception.
 The hotel manager took money from the couples, who assumed rightly a special exemption order would be applied for, for their late bar at the reception.
 However, the court applications for the special licences were never made by the hotel.

 The hotel on becoming aware of the issue, offered to pay for each of the special exemption orders it had not applied for to Revenue.
 There was also an offer to refund all they monies the hotel had taken from all the couples involved.
 It would now appear many couples may have had a similar experience in Co Kerry.